 This is a significant reduction in the seriousness of simple possession offenses as it relates to marijuana.

 Readers should note, however, that simple possession of other drugs, such as cocaine or methamphetamine, can still result in misdemeanor or even felony charges depending on the amount of substance alleged to have been possessed by the defendant.
+For everyone ages 18 and up, the penalties for possession of:

 - more than 1 ounce of marijuana (or more than 8 grams of concentrate),

-- growing more than 6 plants,
+- growing more than six plants,

 - possession with intent to sell,